tetloose/tetloose-fractal/src/patterns/01-atoms/button/button.readme.md

-# Button
+# Usage

-This principle can be shared to any component &lbrace;&lbrace;> @button button &rbrace;&rbrace;

-Styles for buttons are loaded globally and can be found `src/styles/utils/btn.scss`.
+<pre>&lbrace;&lbrace;> @button button &rbrace;&rbrace;</pre>

 ## Context

 ```
 "button": {
-        "modifier": "is-inline is-light",
+    "styles": "is-primary is-inline",
-        "styles": "",
+    "modifier": "",
-        "text": "Light Inline Button"
+    "disabled": false,
+    "label": false,
+    "text": "View Image Gallery",
+    "icon": "gallery"
 }
 ```

+### button.styles

+SCSS Modules styles `./button.module.scss`.
+You can pass extra SCSS Modules styles when this is added to a component.

 ### button.modifier

-This is a class name or a utility class, generated via `src/styles/utils/btn.scss` and loaded globally.
+This is a class name or a utility class, generated via `src/styles/app.scss` and loaded globally.

+### button.disabled

+Disables the button if set to `true`.

-### button.styles
+### button.label

-This relates to scss module styles.
-When this is shared to a partial / component you can attach SCSS module styles to it then style it within the partial / component.
+Aria label text for buttons without a text field.

 ### button.text

-The button text.
+Button text.

+### button.icon

+Pass an icon to the button, set to false for no icon.
+See `src/styles/utils/icons.scss` for full list of icon.
+Only pass the name, `u-icon-` is auto prefixed.